craigwh10/dependency_install_swapper/readme.md

 - [x] Improve styling of the popup
 - [x] Infer dev dependencies based on existence of command in readme
   - [x] With warning on missing readme detail
+  - [ ] No warning if readme contains regular install
 - [x] Added bower support

 ## Tech tasks